Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Theoretical background

-Each convolutional layer contains a number of kernels and biases that are locally applied to the input and produce a feature map or an activation map according to the number of filters.
-Calculations in these kernels are performed by the cross correlation operator, whose kernel is the negative of its definition in the convolution operator.
-If this convolutional layer is applied to the input image in a two-dimensional manner, its $j^{th}$ feature map $O_{j}$, which is obtained by applying the $j^{th}$ kernel, is calculated at the position $(x,y)$ from the following relation \cite{ji20123d},
+CNNs are special types of neural networks suitable for processing grid data, such as image data with a two-dimensional or three-dimensional mesh structure of pixels.
+The name given to a CNN is derived from the convolutional layers used in it.
+Each convolutional layer contains several kernels and biases that are locally applied to the input and produces a feature map or an activation map according to the number of filters.
+If this convolutional layer is applied to the input image in a two-dimensional manner, its $j^{th}$ feature map $O_{j}$, which is obtained by applying the $j^{th}$ kernel, is calculated at the position $(x,y)$ as \cite{ji20123d},